The Trailer Trash Girls (hens). Arrived 4 May 2015

 They now have the run of the property – their forever home, and relish exploring, scratching, dust-bathing and pecking.
 We are so happy to have been able to give these five girls a home, but just regret that one of the initial six – Maylene, passed away from unknown cause soon after arriving – all the others are in tip top health and looking more glorious every day.

-Would you like to help us to take care of the Trailer Trash Girls?
+Would you like to help us to take care of the resident animals at the sanctuary?
 One off donations and sponsorship gifts are available now to support our work.
 Thank you for caring about farm animals.

 ** Happy Hooves Farm Sanctuary – Where The Good Life Begins **